easybuilders/easybuild-docs/docs/submitting-jobs.md

 ## Quick introduction to `--job` {: #submitting_jobs_quick_intro }

-Using the `--job` command line option, you can instruct EasyBuild to submit jobs for the installations that should be performed, rather than performing the installations locally on the system you are on.
+Using the `--job` command line option, you can instruct SimpleBuild to submit jobs for the installations that should be performed, rather than performing the installations locally on the system you are on.

-If dependency resolution is enabled using `--robot` (see also [Enabling dependency resolution, `--robot` / `-r` and `--robot-paths`][use_robot]), EasyBuild will submit separate jobs and set dependencies between them to ensure they are run in the order dictated by the software dependency graph(s).
+If dependency resolution is enabled using `--robot` (see also [Enabling dependency resolution, `--robot` / `-r` and `--robot-paths`][use_robot]), SimpleBuild will submit separate jobs and set dependencies between them to ensure they are run in the order dictated by the software dependency graph(s).